 - Although most patients projected positive expectations for the treatment prior to randomization, only those with moderate to high expectations benefited.

 - Patients with moderate to high osteoarthritis disease severity showed stronger treatment effects.
-(My note: The worse the osteoarthritis was, the better the patient responded.
-Read into this what you will, but this is another example of an MRI showing severity of disease that did not effect the patient’s positive response.
+(Our note: The worse the osteoarthritis was, the better the patient responded.
+Read into this what you will, but this is another example of an MRI showing severity of disease that did not affect the patient’s positive response.
 In other words – the MRI is saying the patient should be much worse than they are).

 What is one to make of this research?
+Optimism works

 - Patients who are told of the severity of his/her knee or hip osteoarthritis based on their MRI should more believe what their own body is telling them.
-In most cases the MRI is saying they are worse than they feel.
+In most cases, the MRI is saying they are worse than they feel.

-- If treatment is begun with optimism, and optimistic thoughts outweigh pessimistic thoughts, the greater the chance for alleviation of symptoms.
+- If treatment is begun with optimism, and optimistic thoughts outweigh pessimistic thoughts, the greater the chance for the alleviation of symptoms.

 Let’s go further into the complex MRI discussion.

 In the research we cited above, the MRI suggested that the patient’s pain should be worse, in this research the MRI is suggesting that the patient’s pain should be less.
 The patients in the above study had worse MRI and less pain, the patients as we will see in this study, had “better” MRIs and more pain.
-This is of course the inherent problem of MRIs, they do not always tell the true story.
+This is, of course, the inherent problem of MRIs: they do not always tell the true story.